Draisaitl scores in OT to lead Oilers past Ducks 3-2

+EDMONTON, Alberta (AP) -- The Edmonton Oilers continue to look like a playoff-ready team.

-EDMONTON, Alberta (AP) -- Leon Draisaitl scored off a pass from Connor McDavid 1:26 into overtime to give Edmonton a 3-2 victory over Anaheim on Saturday night, lifting the Oilers into a tie with the Ducks atop the Pacific Division.
+Leon Draisaitl scored off a pass from Connor McDavid 1:26 into overtime to give Edmonton a 3-2 victory over Anaheim on Saturday night, lifting the Oilers into a tie with the Ducks atop the Pacific Division.

 McDavid had a goal and two assists, and Milan Lucic also scored to help the Oilers to their fifth straight win and ninth in their last 10..
 Cam Talbot finished with 16 saves.